wustl-data/wustl-data.github.io/docs/project/specs.md

 :::

-## Example problem statements from the previous semester:
+## Example problem statements from the previous semester
 - Which quarterbacks are the most overpaid?
 - Which genres are more popular in US vs Non-US markets?
 - Can we use Twitter sentiment analysis to predict stock market performance?